Article

 Manual review cycles introduce delays and risk.
 A strong platform automates approval routing based on draw size, project phase, or lender requirements, ensuring compliance without slowing down capital movement.

 Draw management doesn’t operate in isolation.
-Leading platforms connect directly with accounting software, inspection services, and document storage tools, eliminating double entry and reducing reconciliation issues between systems.
+Leading platforms integrate directly with accounting systems, inspection providers, and document storage tools so draw status, approvals, and funding data stay synchronized across systems.

 Draws touch multiple stakeholders, from internal finance teams to external auditors.
 Great software enforces retainage rules, disbursement thresholds, and time-stamped approvals by default, making audit readiness a built-in feature, not a scramble.